 14 years have now passed since the creation of the first space companies, most of them founded by young entrepreneurs.
 Today, one can say the Portuguese space industry has grown and is set, it is recognised and innovative, and covers all mission phases ranging from preliminary studies, to hardware manufacturing or operations.
 However, one must still note that a considerable number of young professionals and university students leave the country at some point of their studies or professional careers, looking for improved learning and enhancement of their skills.

 SGAC Portugal strong goal is, therefore, to keep the Portuguese students and young professionals connected and thrilled, regardless of how and where they pursue their space careers.

 Young Space Activities Overview in Portugal

-This trend reflects itself in academia as well.
-The Research and Development (R&D) institutes are responsible for 10% of all space related projects in Portugal, many of them developed in cooperation with the industry sector.
-Apart from technology, research in astronomy and in related areas is also of major relevance in the Portuguese space picture.
-Several research centres and groups are dedicated to studying the skies, cooperating internationally for observation and producing science.
+This trend is also reflected in academia.
+The R&D institutes are responsible for 10% of all space projects in Portugal, many of them developed in cooperation with industry.
+Apart from technology, research in astronomy and related areas is also of major relevance within the Portuguese space scene.
+Several research centres and groups are dedicated to studying the skies, cooperating internationally for observation and science production.
 As these institutes are also associated to universities, they bridge academia and industry, playing therefore a key role in education.

-Although in Portugal there is only one degree specialized in aerospace engineering, universities are opening more vacancies for space related subjects not just in engineering but also in astronomy and astrophysics.
-There are also law students interested in this area and starting to develop their final papers on space law.
-Regarding student groups, there is one space associations in Portugal, Euroavia, with two local groups, one in Lisboa and another in Covilhã.
+Although in Portugal there are only two degrees dedicated to Aerospace or Aeronautical Engineering, universities are opening more vacancies for space related subjects not just in engineering but also in astronomy and astrophysics.
+There are also law students interested in this area and developing their thesis or papers in Space Law.
+Regarding student groups, there is one space association in Portugal, Euroavia, with two local groups, one in Lisboa and another in Covilhã.